Here's Our Rant About Stronghold Digital Mining Inc. (SDIG)

-Stronghold Digital Mining Inc. (NASDAQ:SDIG) went down by -7.17% from its latest closing price compared to the recent 1-year high of $35.79.
-The company’s stock price has collected -7.91% of loss in the last five trading sessions.
+Stronghold Digital Mining Inc. (NASDAQ:SDIG) went up by 12.30% from its latest closing price compared to the recent 1-year high of $35.79.
+The company’s stock price has collected 21.46% of gains in the last five trading sessions.
 Barron’s reported on 03/29/22 that Bitcoin’s Climate Impact Is Under New Scrutiny

 Is It Worth Investing in Stronghold Digital Mining Inc. (NASDAQ :SDIG) Right Now?